-43 Books About Mexico For Travelers & History Buffs
+50+ Books About Mexico For Travelers & History Buffs

 Are you looking for some great books about Mexico?

-What coincidence, so am I. I am a avid reader studying for the naturalization exam and I’m always looking for great new books about Mexico.
+I am an avid reader studying for the Mexican naturalization exam and I’m always looking for great new books about Mexico.
 I love history and historical fiction but more recently I’ve gotten into novels, mystical realism, and alternative narrative styles.

 Mexico is a complicated place.
 Anybody who has taken the Mexico City metro at rush hour can attest to the sheer size and complex diversity of this wonderful country.
 There are 68 officially recognized indigenous languages, a mestizo majority, and a thriving immigrant community.

 There is a lot of living history and reading a book about Mexico will make your travels or residency more meaningful.
-These books about Mexico have been carefully curated to help you better understand some aspect of Mexican history or culture.
+These books about Mexico have been carefully curated to help you better understand some aspects of Mexican history or culture.

 For many years, I only read non-fiction.
 More recently, I have been interested in the shared culture of Mexican literature.